-This policy applies to the results of examinations.
-The appeals process cannot be used to challenge academic judgement and appeals made against the results of examinations on academic grounds will not be considered.
+This policy applies to the results of assessments, including examinations and coursework.
+The appeals process cannot be used to challenge academic judgement and appeals made against the results of assessments on academic grounds will not be considered.
 For example, disagreement with an assessment mark or classification decision is not grounds for appeal.
 Academic judgement refers to the determination of a matter where the opinion of an academic expert is essential.